IntelliHQ/CardiacArrestMortality_ANZICS/README.md

-# CardiacArrestMortality_ANZICS
+# Predicting Mortality post Cardiac Arrest, on ANZICS
-Here we predict the mortality outcome following a cardiac arrest using machine learning.
+We used a variety of machine learning algorithms to predict the mortality outcome for patients following a cardiac arrest.
+The summary results are shown below.

 ## Results
 ![](Results/ANZROD_Risk_of_Death_Class_Breakdown.png)